iwkse/alfresco-debian-install/README.md

 --------
 It is sometimes useful to have a front-end for your Tomcat Alfresco instance.
 Since Tomcat runs default on port 8080, you can use Nginx as proxy.
 It is also a lot easier to add ssl support.
 The default config includes sample configuration for this.
 Share resource files (anything loaded from /share/res/) is cached in nginx, so it doesn't need to be fetched from tomcat.

-The script will use the latest version of the Ubuntu package from Nginx instead of default Ubuntu nginx packages.
+The script will use the latest version of the Debian package from Nginx instead of default Debian nginx packages.
 This allows for http/2 support.

 The default config file is found in folder `/etc/nginx/conf.d/alfresco.conf`.
 If you want to use ssl, you can replace this file with the sample config in `alfresco.conf.ssl`.
 Common settings is found in file `basic-settings.conf`.